During our visits to Rome, we found ourselves constantly asking the same question: where to eat in Rome without ending up in a tourist trap?

 We’ve heard nothing but praise for this place, but unfortunately, we still haven’t had the chance to visit — it was closed around the holiday season when we tried to go.
 It’s definitely on our dining bucket list for Rome.

-We found this spot with a cosy vibe during a nice stroll from the elegant Galleria Borghese.
+We found this spot with a cosy vibe after a nice stroll from the elegant Galleria Borghese.
 It’s perfect for a cappuccino and cornetto (the pastries are irresistibly fresh and yummy).
+Their maritozzi are so soft and tasty!

 There's a variety of coffee options to choose from.
 The friendly and welcoming team here makes this spot a fantastic choice for breakfast or a sweet treat after lunch or dinner.
 Plus, the prices are reasonable!